levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 ### Example

 Most programming languages allow its users to do math.
-Let's start building our interpreter with a simple arithmetic example and write a lexer that can handle it.
+Let's start building our interpreter with a simple arithmetic example, and write a lexer that can handle it.

 _The code_